ranjian0/Blender-PyCharm/README.md

 ![Alt text](/res/user-prefs.png?raw=true "User Preferences")

 5. Now we are going to setup PyCharm.
-Hold to to your socks
+Hold on to your socks

 6. First of we want to create some pre-definitions for pycharm , so that it won't bother us with loads of errors when developing addons for blender